 Installing a plugin is a task as easy as it can be.
 Simply install it from your WordPress dashboard and activate it.
 However, things don’t always go so smooth and plugin installs can lead to significant site slowness, conflicts with another plugins, even put your site down.
 Being so many plugins out there, there are also not so well coded plugins that can lead to security exploits, so installing a plugin is a serious matter.
 To avoid such vulnerabilities, you should keep your plugins up-to-date.

-For these reasons we suggest you to follow this workflow when installing plugins and themes.
-You will need a development site to test the plugins first, if you don’t have one, contact our support team at email@example.com and we will set up one for you in no time.
+For these reasons we suggest you to follow this workflow when installing or updating plugins and themes.
+You will need a development site to test the plugins first, if you don’t have one, contact our support team at firstname.lastname@example.org and we will set up one for you in no time.

 Step 1: Sync you dev site